 Money Matters 1 is a required course needed for graduation.
 This course focuses on the math that helps us manage our personal finances and the economic context in which financial decisions are made.
 Instruction will link mathematical procedures to broader economic concepts in addition to maintaining math skills.
-Topics covered include careers, budgets, paychecks, taxes, banking, investing and credit.
+Topics covered include careers, budgets, paychecks, banking, financial pitfalls (such as fraud and scams) and credit.